20th-century classical music: History

 Many composers reacted to the Post-Romantic and Impressionist styles and moved in different directions.
 An important moment in defining the course of music throughout the century was the widespread break with traditional tonality, effected in diverse ways by different composers in the first decade of the century.
 From this sprang an unprecedented "linguistic plurality" of styles, techniques, and expression.
 In Vienna, Arnold Schoenberg developed atonality, out of the expressionism that arose in the early part of the 20th century.
 He later developed the twelve-tone technique which was developed further by his disciples Alban Berg and Anton Webern; later composers (including Pierre Boulez) developed it further still.
-Stravinsky (in his last works) explored twelve-tone technique, too, as did many other composers; indeed, even Scott Bradley used the technique in his scores for the Tom and Jerry cartoons.
+Stravinsky explored twelve-tone technique, too, as did many other composers; indeed, even Scott Bradley used the technique in his scores for the Tom and Jerry cartoons.